Northwestern Events Calendar

 Join the Institute for the Study of Islamic Thought in Africa (ISITA) for a talk in our Spiritual Luminaries of Islamic Africa series.

-Muhammad Shareef is the founding Director of the Sankore Institute of Islamic - African Studies International (SIIASI), founded originally in the Republic of Sudan and now located in the Republic of Mali.
+Shaykh Muhammad Shareef bin Farid is the founding Director of the Sankore Institute of Islamic - African Studies International (SIIASI), founded originally in the Republic of Sudan and now located in the Republic of Mali.
 He is a historian, translator, teacher, and master calligrapher who has done extensive scholarly ressearch on those regions of African located south of the Sahara desert, traditionally referred to as "Al-Bilad As-Sudan."
-For over three decades, Shaykh Shareef traversed Mali, Nigeria, Niger, Chad, and Sudan, collecting rare Arabic manuscripts and absorbing scared knowledge from some of Africa's most learned Muslims scholars.
+For over three decades, Shaykh Shareef traversed Mali, Nigeria, Niger, Chad, and Sudan, collecting rare Arabic manuscripts and absorbing sacred knowledge from some of Africa's most learned Muslims scholars.

-Shaykh Shareef received the bulk of his traditionan Islamic education while living in the town of Maiurno on the banks of the Blue Nile (Sudan).
+Shaykh Shareef received the bulk of his traditional Islamic education while living in the town of Maiurno on the banks of the Blue Nile (Sudan).
 While there, he became inspired to create an instituiton that would preserve and make known to the entire world the rich cultural legacy of Islamic Africa.

-Add to Calendar
+Register Add to Calendar

 Add Event To My Group: